 Deputy Topic Leader: Co-participant of a Working Group who represents the views of their Member during any ICH interactions and supports the work of the Topic Leader.

-Discussion Group: A type of technical Working Group established to discuss specific scientific considerations or views and which follow similar rules to EWG/IWG.
+Discussion Group: A type of technical Working Group established to discuss specific scientific considerations or views.

 Expert: Representative appointed to participate in an ICH Working Group on behalf of an ICH Member.